Student-Athletes & The NCAA

 • Official ACT or SAT scores (sent from the test-maker)

-• Official transcripts (directly from the high school or ministry of education)
+• Official transcripts (directly from your high school guidance counsellor or the ministry of education)

 • Up to three letters of recommendation